 Our first dive was the deeper of the two dives, the Sea Tiger Wreck.
 Apparently, this was an old Chinese trading vessel that was confiscated and sunk after it was later discovered that the ship was being used to traffic undocumented immigrants.
 There's my history lesson.
-Down we go into the blue abyss.
+Down we go into the abyss.

 Navy scuba diver Quent flashing me the okay, clearly enjoying this dive as much as me.